arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Typesofresearchevidence/Howaretheeffectsofteachingonlearningtobemeasured/Therelationshipdetectionproceduresusedbythethreemainapproachestoresearch/Therelationshipdetectionproceduresoftheethnographer/index.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "The relationship detection procedures of the ethnographer "
+title: 'The relationship detection procedures of the ethnographer '
-nav_order: Therelationshipdetectionproceduresoftheethnographer
-has_children: false
 ---
 # The relationship detection procedures of the ethnographer